 There is no means test for a DPS card.

-A family is an adult, their spouse or partner and any dependents.
+A family is an adult, their partner and any children or dependants.

-You can include any family member, regardless of age, who can't fully maintain themselves and has:
+Include any family member who can't maintain themselves and has:

 - a physical disability

 - an illness

 Include a medical report for any family member who cannot maintain themselves.